Global VM Lock

 Global timer graph

-To disable this metric, you can set the enable_gvl_global_timer configuration option to false.
+To disable this metric at start time, set the enable_gvl_global_timer configuration option to false.

-You can use gvltools library to toggle the value without having to re-start your application:
+Then, you can use the gvltools library to enable and disable the global timer measurement without having to restart your application:

 require "gvltools" GVLTools::GlobalTimer.enable # some code that uses threads ...
 GVLTools::GlobalTimer.disable